Socxenophone/TinyC2/README.md

 ## Adding Modules :

-Adding new functionality to the client is designed to be quick and easy.
+Adding modules is as simple as writing a function and registering it.
 For example :

 #### 1. Create Your Module File